 Yet I want my kids to be instilled with a good work ethic and a sense that family is the most central part of their worlds.
-So I get how changes for the better raise new questions about parenting and a comfortable lifestyle.
+We have family dinners and ask would you rather questions for kids to learn more about them.
+So I absolutely get how changes for the better raise new questions about parenting and a comfortable lifestyle.

 Be sure to check out black-ish on ABC to see how funny and relatable it really is!